Tillandsia macdougallii

 I am after photos of this plant in flower.
 Why?
 Well there is a new kid on the block called T. tecolometl and I am already having problems in separating it from macdougallii."

 Andrew Flower ...
-"It has a tended to be pretty dominant in hybrids I have made with it - one currently flowering is T. xerographica x stored macdougallii pollen - its like a double-sized macdougallii with a compound inflorecence.
+"It has tended to be pretty dominant in hybrids I have made with it - one currently flowering is T. xerographica x stored macdougallii pollen - its like a double-sized macdougallii with a compound inflorecence.
 My macdougallii plant was originally from Pam Koide."

 Justin Lee ...
 "I live in Romsey in central Victoria and have been playing with Tillandsias since the 80's.
 I have a question about Tillandsia macdougallii - has anybody ever flowered this species?
 I've had it for over 30 years and never seen it flower.
 Without ever flowering it I'm presuming that it is T. macdougallii as that's whats on the label."